-At the end of each full term, children with 100% attendance for that term, receive a certificate and the chance to win the ipad (therefore three chances each year; one for each of the terms)
+At the end of each full term, children with 100% attendance for that term, receive a certificate and the chance to win a tablet computer (therefore three chances each year; one for each of the terms)

 The class with the best attendance in each phase, each week wins a class reward.